Lake View Cemetery (Ithaca, New York)

 Lake View Cemetery is a historic cemetery in the city of Ithaca, in Tompkins County, New York named for its original view of nearby Lake Cayuga.

 History

 The cemetery was established in 1894.
-It includes an Egyptian Revival style mausoleum / receiving vault, a distinctive serpentine road system and architectural works by William Henry Miller and Liberty Hyde Bailey.
+It includes an Egyptian Revival style mausoleum and receiving vault, a distinctive serpentine road system and architectural works by William Henry Miller and Liberty Hyde Bailey.

 Lake View Cemetery was hit with a series of embezzlement scandals in the twenty-first century.
 In 2006, a groundskeeper pled guilty to stealing $87,709 from the cemetery.
 In 2014, a former caretaker and president of Lake View Cemetery was charged with embezzling over $50,000 and "selling or giving away" much of the cemetery's equipment.
+The cemetery is currently in operation, selling burial lots and providing burial services.

 Notable burials

 Given its proximity to Cornell University, the cemetery includes a number of significant figures from the university's history, including members of the Cornell family, and the graves of faculty members.